Trix Twin : History of Advertisements

 |

-number was never used in production instead the number 1168 was used for both
+Note the number of the compound is 1149.
+This number was never used in production instead the number 1168 was used for both the black and reddish coloured models.

-to Don Gibson of Australia for this advertisement |
+Thanks to Don Gibson of Australia for this advertisement |

 1942